-- (a) In a proceeding before the superior court, the court in its discretion may modify or terminate an irrevocable trust if the court determines that the fair market value of the assets held in trust is so low that the continuance of the trust pursuant to its terms in relation to the cost of its administration would defeat or substantially impair the accomplishment of the purposes of the trust. - (b) Notwithstanding the provisions of subsection (a) of this section, if at any time the trustee of an irrevocable trust determines in good faith that the fair market value of the assets held in trust is fifty thousand dollars (\$50,000) or less, and the continuance of the trust pursuant to its terms in relation to the cost of its administration would defeat or substantially impair the accomplishment of the purposes of the trust, the trustee, without approval of the court, may in its discretion terminate the trust and distribute the trust property, including principal and undistributed income, to any one or more of the beneficiaries to whom the income could be paid, or if there is no beneficiary to whom the income could be paid, to any one or more of the beneficiaries in a manner which conforms as nearly as possible to the intention of the settlor as determined by the trustee from the trust instrument.
+- (a) In a proceeding before the superior court, the court in its discretion may modify or terminate an irrevocable trust if the court determines that the fair market value of the assets held in trust is so low that the continuance of the trust pursuant to its terms in relation to the cost of its administration would defeat or substantially impair the accomplishment of the purposes of the trust. - Notwithstanding the provisions of subsection (a) of this section, if at any time the trustee of an irrevocable trust determines in good faith that the fair market value of the assets held in trust is fifty thousand dollars (\$50,000) or less, and the continuance of the trust pursuant to its terms in relation to the cost of its administration would defeat or substantially impair the accomplishment of the purposes of the trust, the trustee, without approval of the court, may in its discretion terminate the trust and distribute the trust property.
+The trust property, including principal and undistributed income, shall be paid, in a manner that conforms as nearly as possible to the intention of the settlor as determined by the trustee from the trust instrument, to any one or more of the beneficiaries to whom the income could be paid, or if there is no beneficiary to whom the income could be paid, to any one or more of the beneficiaries.
 The trustee may enter into an agreement or make such other provisions that the trustee deems necessary or appropriate to protect the interests of the beneficiaries and to carry out the intent and purpose of the trust.

-The trustee shall not be liable for such termination and distribution, notwithstanding the existence or potential existence of other beneficiaries who are not sui juris.
+The provisions of this subsection shall not apply where the instrument creating the trust, by specific reference to this section, or to former G.S.
+36A-125, provides that it shall not apply. - (c) The trustee shall not be liable for such termination and distribution, notwithstanding the existence or potential existence of other beneficiaries who are not sui juris.
 Any beneficiary receiving a distribution from a trust terminated under this section shall incur no liability and shall not be required to account to anyone for such distribution.